 - places a high value on knowledge;

 - seeks to develop strong character in line with our core virtues of love, wisdom, fairness, self-control, courage, humility and integrity;

 - supports the local and wider community by creating knowledgeable and responsible citizens, who use their unique gifts in the service of others.

-In order to realise these aims, the curriculum is designed so that students:
+The curriculum is designed so that all students:

-- have access to a diverse and accessible curriculum;
+- have access to the same ambitious, broad and balanced curriculum;

-- have opportunities to develop academic knowledge and skills alongside creativity and the confidence to express themselves clearly;
+- have opportunities to develop academic knowledge and skills, alongside creativity

 - are guided and prepared to access a wide variety of different careers in line with their interests and abilities;